ericgio/react-bootstrap-typeahead/README.md

 <link rel="stylesheet" href="https://unpkg.com/react-bootstrap-typeahead/css/Typeahead.css">
 ```

+### Bootstrap 4
+In an effort to fully support both Bootstrap v3 and v4, this package also contains a CSS file named `Typeahead-bs4.css` that can be included similarly to the base component CSS above.

 ## Examples
 Try the [live examples](http://ericgio.github.io/react-bootstrap-typeahead/), which also include code samples.
 If you'd like to modify the examples, clone the repository and run `npm install` and `npm start` to build the example file.
 You can then open the HTML file locally in your browser.